How to Select Fresh Seafood

 fresh fish on ice at a seafood market

 When it comes to selecting seafood, freshness is key.
 Whether you're a seasoned cook or just starting to explore the world of seafood, knowing how to select fresh fish can make all the difference.
-Here are some essential tips from FreshAIG.com to ensure you're choosing the freshest seafood for quality and flavor.
+It's recommended to develop a good relationship with an experienced and trustworthy fishmonger, and if possible buy your seafood the same day you are planning to prepare it.

 Whole Fish